-Serving Carroll, Harford & Cecil Counties in Maryland
+Serving Frederick, Carroll, Harford & Cecil Counties in Maryland

 Here is what Mrs. Belinda had to say about her experience with the SBDC.
 “Mr. Del Gallo along with Al Henry were instrumental in helping me with my business plan and connecting me to a bank.
 They were eager to help a small business, like mine.
 The support and guidance I received forming the vision for Prompt Occupational Healthcare made the loan process bearable.”